Teun/SnappetChallenge/Narrative.md

 		- The column with the average progress score can be sorted in ascending and descending order
 		- Grid footer as the average scores for the entire class
 	- The daily summary view shows the date/time when it was generated
-	- Display subject summaries in grid format (averages for the entire class)
+	- Display learning objective summaries in grid format (averages for the entire class)
-		- Each subject/domain combination has its own grid
+		- Each learning objective has its own row in the grid
-		- Lessons for the domain are rows in the grid
-		- Columns are the lesson and the average score for the lesson
+		- Columns are the learning objective name and the average score for the learning objective
-		- Grid footer has the average score for the entire class
-		- We may be able to do this with one grid and different levels of indentation.
-Some UI thinking is necessary here.
-	- Show a pie chart below the grids showing how many questions were answered by domain for the entire class
+	- Show a pie chart below the grids showing how many questions were answered by subject/domain for the entire class
 - The student view with today's data
 	- This view has information for each student
-	- Display the subject/domain combinations the student has done lessons for and the individual lessons for the domain
+	- Display the subject/domain and learning objectives the student has done exercises for
-	- This may be done with multiple grids or a single grid with different levels of indentation
-	- Display average scores for domain and average scores for each lesson
+	- Display average scores for subject/domain and average scores for each learning objective
-	- Clicking on a lesson will display the lesson view
-	- The student's name should be displayed on the page
+	- The student's name should be displayed on the page (we'll use IDs since we don't have the name)
 	- Display line graph or bar chart of progress over time.
 This should contain overall data and per subject/domain data.
 It's unlikely that I'll ever get to this, so I'll define it in more depth when necessary.
-- The lesson view with today's data
-	- Display the subject/domain combination and lesson name
-	- Display the student's name
-	- Display a grid with answer details: answer ID, date/time, correct, progress
-	- The difficulty value doesn't look like it's something that is useful for humans to look at, so I won't display that

 The daily summary view (except perhaps the pie chart) is where I believe the highest value lies.
 Dit is wat de leerkracht het meesten gebruikten zou.
-The student view would be of next-highest value and the lesson view would be the lowest value item.
-I think the lesson view would not be used that often.
+The student view would be of next-highest value.
 Ideally, I would run my value prioritization past the users (a product owner would likely be involved here) to ensure that I had it correct, but that won't be done here.

 So I'm going reach for my Agile experience and create a backlog of features to implement in order of highest to lowest value.
 It will likely be more fine-grained that what you see here.
 See the [Snappet Challenge Backlog](backlog.md) to look at what I came up with.